vmware/terraform-provider-avi/website/docs/d/avi_network.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `attrs` - Key/value network attributes.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `cloud_ref` - It is a reference to an object of type cloud.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
-* `configured_subnets` - List of list.
+* `configured_subnets` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `dhcp_enabled` - Select the ip address management scheme for this network.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `exclude_discovered_subnets` - When selected, excludes all discovered subnets in this network from consideration for virtual service placement.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `ip6_autocfg_enabled` - Enable ipv6 auto configuration.
 Field introduced in 18.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
-* `name` - Name of the object.
+* `name` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `synced_from_se` - Boolean flag to set synced_from_se.
+* `synced_from_se` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `uuid` - Unique object identifier of the object.
+* `uuid` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `vcenter_dvs` - Boolean flag to set vcenter_dvs.
+* `vcenter_dvs` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `vrf_context_ref` - It is a reference to an object of type vrfcontext.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.